adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 ![Twitter: Keys][img22]

-Note the values for the **Consumer Key (API Key)** and **Consumer Secret (API Secret)** - they get entered into the Azure Portal.
+Note the values for the **Consumer Key (API Key)** and **Consumer Secret (API Secret)**.
+They get entered into the Azure Portal.

 > There is a check box in the **Settings** tab that says _Allow this application to be used to Sign in with Twitter_.
 At the time of writing, this is checked by default.
-However, if you find you can't log in for some reason, then ensure this checkbox is checked.
+However, if you find you can not log in for some reason, then ensure this checkbox is checked.

 Back in the Azure Portal, select your app service, then **All Settings**,